WycliffeAssociates/btt-writer-docs/docs/dSettings.rst

   * Click **Source Translation Font** to change the displayed font in the source.

   * A pop-up window shows the available fonts.
 Scroll through the names of the fonts and click the name to select the desired font.
 When you have selected a font, the pop-up window disappears.
-(If you have installed a font to your Windows PC but it does not appear in the list, see `Adding Fonts <https://btt-writer.readthedocs.io/en/latest/dFonts.html>`_.)
+(If you have installed a font to your computer but it does not appear in the list, see `Adding Fonts <https://btt-writer.readthedocs.io/en/latest/dFonts.html>`_.)

 5.	 **Target Translation Font Size**: The size of the translated text